KNOW YOUR RIGHTS

 If a complaint involves an allegation of a violation of right(s) (as protected by the Michigan Mental Health Code), an investigation will be conducted.

 If an investigation is opened, the complainant will be notified.
 From there, periodic status reports (30 and 60 days) regarding the investigation will be provided.
-The Office of Recipient Rights has 90 days to complete an investigation (unless there is an investigation by external agencies – such as law enforcement) and submit its findings to the service provider to take corrective action, if applicable.
+The ORR has 90 days to complete an investigation (unless there is an investigation by external agencies – such as law enforcement) and submit its findings to the service provider to take corrective action, if applicable.
 From there, after 10 business days, the CEO of MCCMH will issue a Summary Report of the investigation to the individual receiving services, complainant (if different), the guardian (if any), or parent of a minor.
 They will also receive information regarding their appeal rights.

 What if I am not happy with the result of the investigation?